Linesman/Mediator: Plan Ahead

 Another possibility was to use the carcinotron's own signal as the tracking source.
-If a single jammer is sending out a signal its location can be determined through simple triangulation by two stations by drawing the measured angles on a shared map.
+If a single jammer is sending out a signal, its location can be determined through simple triangulation from two stations by drawing the measured angles on a shared map.
 But if there is more than one jammer, each station will measure several angles and it is not easy to tell which of the measured crossing points contains the jammer aircraft.

 The introduction of the correlator introduced a way to eliminate this ambiguity.
 This concept was explored in a system known as "Winkle" that used two widely separated antennas, several correlators, and a computer to calculate the location of the jammer.
-It was later noted that one of the two antennas could be the Blue Riband, thereby reducing the number of new sites that had to be built.
-Winkle proved itself able to track the jammer even while it was below the radar horizon, allowing the aircraft to be driven off before it could approach close enough to be effective against Blue Riband.
+It was later noted that one of the two antennas could be the Blue Riband, thereby reducing the number of sites that had to be built.
+Winkle proved able to track the jammer even while it was below the radar horizon, allowing the aircraft to be driven off before it could approach close enough to be effective against Blue Riband.

-By 1957 a new network combining these systems was outlined under the name "Ahead".
+By 1957, a new network combining these systems was outlined under the name "Ahead".
 The system would cover the entire British Isles, like ROTOR and the Type 80s before it.
-Because the new systems had even longer range than Type 80, the number of stations would be smaller, with the baseline deployment having only five stations.
-A number of Type 80s would be retained in the new network purely for early warning, in locations were interceptions would not be taking place and the anti-jamming performance was not needed.
+Because the new systems had even longer range than the Type 80, the number of stations would be smaller, with the baseline deployment having only five.
+A number of Type 80s would be retained in the new network purely for early warning, in locations where interceptions would not be taking place and the anti-jamming performance was not needed.